xlwings/xlwings/docs/pro/server/officejs_addins.rst

 ➍ Add click event listeners
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

 To define what should happen when you click the button, you need to attach an event listener to it.
-In our case, we're telling the event listener to call the ``hello`` function when the button with ``id=run`` is clicked.
+In our case, we're telling the event listener to call the ``helloTaskpane`` function when the button with ``id=btn-hello-taskpane`` is clicked.

 ❺ Use runPython
 ~~~~~~~~~~~~~~~

 To call a function of your backend, you have to provide the ``xlwings.runPython()`` function the respective URL.
-Use ``window.location.origin + /myendpoint`` instead of hardcoding the full URL.
-This will ensure that everything still works when you change the URL e.g., when moving from development to production.
+Use ``window.location.origin + "/myendpoint"`` instead of hardcoding the full URL.
+This will ensure that everything still works when you change the URL, e.g., when moving from development to production.
 Note that ``runPython`` accepts optional arguments, such as ``auth`` to send an Authorization header:

 .. code-block:: js